 Fill out the form below and we'll contact you and answer all of your questions.

-CSU-Global Campus was established to meet the needs of nontraditional learners in the state of Colorado and beyond with fully online degree programs in career-relevant disciplines.
-CSU-Global programs are designed based on the best practices of adult and online learning theory in an accelerated online format (8 week terms).
-Faculty and staff are committed to the success of CSU-Global students.
-In order to support student success and maximize educational benefit, CSU-Global has established the following student rights and responsibilities.
+CSU Global was established to meet the needs of nontraditional learners in the state of Colorado and beyond with fully online degree programs in career-relevant disciplines.
+CSU Global programs are designed based on the best practices of adult and online learning theory in an accelerated online format (8 week terms).
+Faculty and staff are committed to the success of CSU Global students.
+In order to support student success and maximize educational benefit, CSU Global has established the following student rights and responsibilities.

-The use or possession of unlawful controlled substances on property owned or leased by CSU-Global Campus, or in conjunction with activities sponsored by the institution is prohibited.
+The use or possession of unlawful controlled substances on property owned or leased by CSU Global, or in conjunction with activities sponsored by the institution is prohibited.
 Students must abide by all local, state, and federal laws governing the unlawful possession, use, or distribution of controlled substances.
 This may include Colorado laws as well as laws in effect in the student’s place of residence.

 Students seeking information, assistance, or treatment program options may consult organizations such as the National Institute on Drug Abuse, the Colorado Department of Human Services, Al-Anon, Alcoholics Anonymous, Narcotics Anonymous, or check local listings for a substance abuse hotline or program.